Current projects

 The Supreme Court, in its decision in McGuire v Secretary for Justice [2018] NZSC 116, indicated that it may be appropriate for the Rules Committee to reassess the continuing appropriateness of the rule prohibiting the award of costs to successful lay-litigants, and also the exceptions to that rule allowing costs to lawyers appearing in person and in-house counsel.

-The Committee has determined that it is appropriate to review these matters, and to consider what new rules of court will be required if the current rules are changed.
+The Committee determined that it would be appropriate to review these matters, and to consider what new rules of court will be required if the current rules are changed.

 The Committee undertook consultation with the profession and public regarding potential reforms in this area in 2020 and 2021.

-Since then, the Committee has agreed to propose to Cabinet that self-represented litigants be able to recover $500 per day in costs should they succeed.
-The Committee has drafted proposed amendments to the rules of the High Court, Court of Appeal and Supreme Court enabling self-represented litigants to claim costs upon success.
-These proposed amendments are undergoing the concurrence process and, if promulgated by Cabinet, are expected to take effect in late 2024.
+In 2024, the Committee agreed to propose to Cabinet that self-represented litigants be able to recover $500 per day in costs should they succeed.
+The Committee drafted proposed amendments to the rules of the District Court, High Court, and Court of Appeal enabling self-represented litigants to claim costs upon success.

-More information, and the consultation papers so far published, can be found on the project page.
+More information on the process, and the consultation papers so far published, can be found on the project page.

 Feedback and Suggestions